How To Find Pearls In Burls

 Start with the harvest

 Burls — those odd, bulbous growths on trees that result from an injury or disease — hold hidden treasures of exotic figure beneath their haunting exteriors.
 For a woodworker, this figure makes for eye-catching turnings; accents such as inlays, box lids, and handles; and veneers.
 To get the most from burls, you need to know how to properly cut and preserve them.
-Bruce Hoover, right, an award-winning professional wood turner from Virginia's Eastern Shore, knows burls inside and out.
+Bruce Hoover, above, an award-winning professional wood turner from Virginia's Eastern Shore, knows burls inside and out.
 He shares his tips below on preparing these prized beauties.

 When you're lucky enough to come across a downed tree with burls (and you have permission to take them), cut oversize sections that include a minimum of 6" of trunk material above and below the burls.
 The extra wood, Bruce notes, will protect the burls from drying too quickly and checking.
 To save as much of a burl's figure as possible, avoid slicing the burl from the trunk.
 However, if a trunk section is too large to handle, you can cut through the pith to remove the back half of the trunk, reducing its size and weight.